 So how come this most essential of our senses is the one that so many of us – as adults – seem to have lost touch with?

-Recent research has revealed that people can not only identify, with startling accuracy, emotions – such as anger, love, gratitude, and compassion – from a single touch by a stranger they cannot see, but they can differentiate between those kinds of touch, something we don’t do as successfully in studies of facial and vocal communication.
+Sensation – perhaps more than any other sense – is our body’s way of communicating important information to us.
+Recent research has revealed that people can not only identify, with startling accuracy, emotions – such as anger, love, gratitude, and compassion – from a single touch by a stranger they cannot see, but they can differentiate between those kinds of touch, something people haven’t done as well in studies of facial and vocal communication.

 The science is indisputable and shows that touch is a vital part of staying healthy – from weight to stress: In premature infants those who received just three 15-minute sessions of touch therapy each day for 5-10 days gained 47 percent more weight than those who’d received standard medical treatment.

 And adults in a brain scanner, anticipating a painful blast of white noise, showed heightened brain activity in regions associated with threat and stress.
 But those whose romantic partner stroked their arm while they waited didn’t show this reaction at all.
 Touch had turned off the threat switch.

 At every stage of our lives basic warm touch calms cardiovascular stress, and activates the vagus nerve which is intimately connected to our emotional response.

 Touch is also, of course, an integral part of how we experience sex.
 Essentially how it works is that sensation stimulation triggers the release of oxytocin (sometimes known as ‘the love hormone’)… enough of this triggers the release of dopamine (something most of us more often get from stimulants such as caffeine), and this is ultimately what allows us to enter arousal.